 We offer a house call service for the local area when you can’t get into the surgery.
 We offer home vaccinations and for more complicated medical cases we can pick up your pet from your house and take it back to the clinic for further testing and look after them in our hospital.
 We offer home Euthanasia for when the time comes in a stress free environment for your last good byes.

 We understand this is a very difficult time for you and your family.
 When the time comes, we strive to make sure the entire procedure is as relaxed and stress free as possible for you and your pet .
 Leaving you with wonderful memories of your pet as they leave this world.
 We offer multiple options and you can chose what your most comfortable with

 1. At the clinic, where owners can stay with their pet or leave them with one of our caring staff members to cuddle them as they go to sleep

 2. Outside at the clinic in the garden or on the outdoor couch with family

 3. At your home.
 Once your pet has passed we can take care of their body or can call a reputable cremation company.

 After Hours Emergency

-We offer an afterhours emergency service at the clinic, we do our best to be available to treat your animal at the surgery with a vet you and your animal is familiar with.
+We offer an after-hours emergency service at the clinic.
+We do our best to be available to treat your animal at the surgery with a Vet you and your animal is familiar with.
 Depending on the situation the animal may need to be hospitalised and we can visit them throughout the night.
-Obviously in certain circumstances your animal will be better in a 24 hour referral centre, in this case we will advise you of this and discuss it with the emergency veterinarian.
+Obviously in certain circumstances your animal will be better suited in a 24 hour referral centre.
+In this case we will advise you of this and discuss it with the emergency veterinarian.
 Our after hours phone number is 0447 147 780